danbz/aesthetic-programming/source/4-DataCapture/Readme.md

     for (let i=0; i<positions.length; i++) {
        noStroke();
        //color with alpha value
-       fill(map(positions[i][0], 0, width, 100, 255), 0,0,10);
+       fill(map(positions[i][0], 0, width, 100, 255), 0,0,120);
        //draw ellipse at each position point
        ellipse(positions[i][0], positions[i][1], 5, 5);
     }
   }
 }
 ```
-For face capture, the sample code uses clmtrackr which is a JavaScript library developed by data scientist Audun M. Øygard in 2014 for aligning a facial model with faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face in real-time marking it into 70 points based on a pre-trained machine vision %model% of facial images for classification.
+For the specific face capture, the sample code uses clmtrackr which is a JavaScript library developed by data scientist Audun M. Øygard in 2014 for aligning a facial model with faces in images or video.[^Face] Based on facial algorithms designed by Jason Saragih and Simon Lucey,[^Algo] the library analyses a face in real-time marking it into 70 points based on a pre-trained machine vision model of facial images for classification.
 Since it is a JavaScript library, you need to put the library in the working directory, and link the library, and the face model in the HTML file.

 ![](ch4_10.png)
 :   *Figure 4.4: The HTML file structure to import the new library and models*